brainiak/brainiak-aperture/README.md

 Step 1.
 You need to install BrainIAK and related software to run these example notebooks.
 To install the software and configure an environment to run Jupyter notebooks, we have provided a variety of installation options as part of the BrainIAK tutorials: https://brainiak.org/tutorials.

 Step 2.
-Once you complete installation in Step 1, you are ready to download the example notebooks, in this repository, and the associated data needed to run them.
+Once you complete installation in Step 1, you are ready to download the example notebooks in this repository, and the associated data needed to run them.

-## Example Notebooks
+## Download Example Notebooks
-Clone this repository: `git clone https://github.com/brainiak/brainiak-aperture.git`
+To download these example notebooks, execute this command on your terminal: `git clone https://github.com/brainiak/brainiak-aperture.git`

 ## Data
 The notebooks include instructions for downloading and using data.
 All the data used is publicly available.